-SCHEDULE 10 - DECLARATION OF COMPLIANCE - FITNESS FOR PURPOSE IN ACCORDANCE WITH ECS LEVELS 2, 3 AND 4
+SCHEDULE 10 - DECLARATION OF COMPLIANCE - FITNESS FOR PURPOSE IN ACCORDANCE WITH ECS LEVELS 2,3, 4 AND 4+

-Registered carpet quality name: Carpet Construction: ACCS label number: ACCS QA Test Report No: (if applicable) ACCS QA Test Repo rt Date: Company name: I confirm that all performance requir ements of th e Fitness for Purpose Criterion have been fully met.
-Licensee declaration by: Position: Date:
+Registered carpet quality name: Carpet Construction: ACCS label number: ACCS QA Test Report No: (if applicable) ACCS QA Test Report Date: Company name: I confirm that all performance required. uirements of the Fitness for Purp ose Criterion have been fully Licensee declaration by: Position Date:

-Please attach: ACCS Abbreviated QA Test Report if the product was graded prior to 22 March 2008.
+Please attach ACCS Abbreviated QA Test Report if the product was graded more than two years prior to the lodgement of the ECS certification application.